Villa Sylvia, 2020

 The Open Arms

-“The flat white stood near him on a table, softly evaporating into the moist cold air.
-Serge was keen that the two women wouldn’t ever know that he preferred Deidra’s flower-filled beds to Sylvia’s European ‘landscape’ any day.
+‘The flat white stood near him on a table, softly evaporating into the moist cold air.
+Serge was keen that the two women wouldn’t ever know that he preferred Deidra’s Albion-esque homage to Sylvia’s Piet Oudolf style ‘plantage’ any day.
 Despite being apparently “easy to look after”, Sylvia’s section of the garden was in fact rather fiddly.
-And he found the aspirations for it a bit pretentious.
+And Serge found the aspirations for it a bit pretentious.

 Deidra went upstairs to dabble with watercolours in her large nook.
-Gazing through the vaulted window she was inspired to try and paint the sky itself, with no structure, no frame, tree or bird – to have a go at a sort of Turner perhaps?
-The sky had shifted throughout the day between shades of greys: silvers, charcoal smudge, gunmetal and iron filings.
-Now the clouds took on a morose shade of manganese violet, the air had become hot and thick.
+Gazing through the vaulted window she was inspired to try and paint the heavens herself, with no structure, no frame, tree or bird – to have a go at a sort of Turner perhaps?
+The sky had shifted throughout the day moving in a windless sky through shades of greys: silvers, charcoal smudge, gunmetal and iron filings.
+Now the clouds took on a morose shade of manganese violet, the air was hot and thick.
 It was high time for a G&T. Deidra sipped it then drank it fast, appreciating the effect, and stood before her easel.
 Again she read the lines from a poem that Sylvia had cut out of a library book and given her last week.
 The sliver of paper bearing it’s two solitary lines was pinned above a blank sheet of thick cold-pressed paper, mutely awaiting inspiration.
 After spending an afternoon idly chatting about Deidra’s pictures, as Deidra herself referred to them, painted mainly in unselfconscious blues and carmine, straight from her Windsor & Newton starter set, unmixed and untroubled, Sylvia had been reminded of another snippet of a poem by Mallarmé:

 Je suis hanté.
 L’Azur!
 L’Azur!
 L’Azur!
 L’Azur!